globulus/swiftui-webview/README.md

 # Stateful SwiftUI WebView for iOS and MacOS

-Fully functional, SwiftUI-ready WebView for iOS and MacOS.
+Fully functional, SwiftUI-ready WebView for iOS 13+ and MacOS 10.15+.
 Actions and state are both delivered via SwiftUI `@Binding`s, meaking it dead-easy to integrate into any existing SwiftUI View.

 ![Preview iOS](https://github.com/globulus/swiftui-webview/blob/main/Images/preview_ios.gif?raw=true)